Why Backup Your Phone?

 To see what gets backed up on Google Drive and how to restore your Android phone from backup, check out Google's guide.

-Note that Google Drive does not backup your MMS and music, also your storage may be limited.
-If this is the case, you may want to consider Droid Transfer software to ensure that you backup everything you need on your own computer.
+Note that Google Drive does not backup your MMS and music, also free storage is limited, with the limit starting from 15 Gigabytes.
+Additionally, you can't get access to files contained in a Google backup unless you restore them to your device and your Google drive backup will expire if you don't use your device for 57 days.
+If this is an issue for you, you may wish to consider Droid Transfer software to ensure that you backup everything you need on your own computer.

 Extra: Automatically backup photos and videos with Google